 Players breaking this rule greviously or repeatedly will be moderated by the commanding officer (CO) — all posts reviewed by the CO before they are visible to the duty station (DS).

 Ranks for new players are assigned by the commanding officer (CO).
-Typically, new players begin with a character ranked Lieutenant (Junior Grade), Ensign, Petty Officer, Crewman, 2nd Lieutenant, Sergeant, Corporal or Private.
+Typically, new players begin with a character ranked Crewman, Private, Corporal, Ensign, Lieutenant (Junior Grade), or 2nd Lieutenant.
 A new player may also begin as a civilian character.
-Civilian characters in a position of authority are reserved for more experienced players.
-As a player gains experience, their characters receive promotions and they may take on a second character.
+Characters in a position of authority are reserved for more experienced players.
+As a player gains experience, their characters receive promotions.

 Players may write as more than one character at the commanding officer's (COs) discretion.